-- (a) a change in the structure of the recognized trade repository, including procedures governing how derivatives data is collected and maintained (included in any back-up sites), that have or may have a direct impact on users in Québec, - (b) a change to services provided by the recognized trade repository, including the hours of operation, that have or may have a direct impact on users in Québec, - (c) a change to means of access to the recognized trade repository's facility and its services, including changes to data formats or protocols, that have or may have a direct impact on users in Québec, - (d) a change to the types of derivative asset classes or categories of derivatives that may be reported to the recognized trade repository, - (e) a change to the systems and technology used by the recognized trade repository that collect, maintain and disseminate derivatives data, including matters affecting capacity, - (f) a change to the governance of the recognized trade repository, including changes to the structure of its board of directors or board committees, and their related mandates, - (g) a change in control of the recognized trade repository, - (h) a change in affiliates that provide key services or systems to, or on behalf of, the recognized trade repository, - (i) a change to outsourcing arrangements for key services or systems of the recognized trade repository, - (j) a change to fees and the fee model of the recognized trade repository, - (k) a change in the recognized trade repository's policies and procedure relating to risk-management, including policies and procedures relating to business continuity and data security, that have or may have an impact on the recognized trade repository's provision of services to its participants, - (l) commencing a new type of business activity, either directly or indirectly through an affiliate, and - (m) a change in the location of the recognized trade repository's head office or primary place of business or the location where the main data servers and contingency sites are housed. - (2) The Authority generally considers a change in a recognized trade repository's fees or fee structure to be a significant change.
-However, the Authority recognizes that recognized trade repositories may frequently change their fees or fee structure and may need to implement fee changes within tight timeframes.
-To facilitate this process, subsection 3(2) provides that a recognized trade repository may provide information that describes the change in fees or fee structure in a shorter timeframe (at least 15 days before the expected implementation date of the change in fees or fee structure).
-See section 12 of this Policy Statement for an explanation of fee requirements applicable to recognized trade repositories.
+- a change to fees or the fee structure of the recognized trade repository, - a change in the recognized trade repository's policies and procedures relating to risk-management, including relating to business continuity and data security, that has or may have an impact on the recognized trade repository's provision of services to its participants, - the commencement of a new type of business activity, either directly or indirectly through an affiliate, and - a change in the location of the recognized trade repository's head office or primary place of business or the location where the main data servers or contingency sites are housed. - (2) The Authority generally considers a change in a recognized trade repository's fees or fee structure to be a significant change.
+However, the Authority recognizes that recognized trade repositories may frequently change their fees or fee structure and may need to implement fee changes within timeframes that are shorter than the 45-day notice period contemplated in subsection (1).
+To facilitate this process, subsection 3(2) provides that a recognized trade repository may provide information that describes the change to fees or fee structure in a shorter timeframe (at least 15 days before the expected implementation date of the change to fees or fee structure).
+See section 12 of this Policy Statement for guidance with respect to fee requirements applicable to recognized trade repositories.

-The Authority will make best efforts to review amendments to Form 91-507F1 required under subsections 3(1) and 3(2) before the proposed date of implementation of the change.
-However, where the changes are complex, raise regulatory concerns, or when additional information is required, the period for review may exceed these timeframes.
+The Authority will make best efforts to review amendments to Form 91-507F1 filed in accordance with subsections 3(1) and 3(2) before the proposed date of implementation of the change.
+However, where the changes are complex, raise regulatory concerns, or when additional information is required, the Authority's review may exceed these timeframes.

-- (3) Subsection 3(3) sets out the filing requirements for changes to information other than those described in subsections 3(1) or (2).
-Such changes to information in Form 91-507F1 are not considered significant and include changes that: - (a) would not have an impact on the recognized trade repository's structure or participants, or more broadly on market participants, investors or the capital markets; or - (b) are administrative changes, such as - (i) changes in the routine processes, policies, practices, or administration of the recognized trade repository that would not impact participants, - (ii) changes due to standardization of terminology, - (iii) corrections of spelling or typographical errors, - (iv) changes to the types of participants in Québec of the recognized trade repository, - (v) necessary changes to conform to applicable regulatory or other legal requirements of Québec or Canada, and - (vi) minor system or technology changes that would not significantly impact the system or its capacity.
+- (3) Subsection 3(3) sets out the filing requirements for changes to information provided in a filed Form 91-507F1 other than those described in subsections 3(1) or (2).
+Such changes to information are not considered significant and include changes that: - would not have an impact on the recognized trade repository's structure or participants, or more broadly on market participants, investors or the capital markets; or - are administrative changes, such as - changes in the routine processes, policies, practices, or administration of the recognized trade repository that would not impact participants, - changes due to standardization of terminology, - corrections of spelling or typographical errors, - changes to the types of recognized trade repository participants in Québec, - necessary changes to conform to applicable regulatory or other legal requirements of Québec or Canada, and - minor system or technology changes that would not significantly impact the system or its capacity.

 For the changes referred to in subsection 3(3), the Authority may review these filings to ascertain whether they have been categorized appropriately.
 If the Authority disagrees with the categorization, the recognized trade repository will be notified in writing.
-Where the Authority determines that changes reported under subsection 3(3) are in fact significant under subsection 3(1), the recognized trade repository will be required to file an amended Form 91-507F1 that will be subject to review by the Authority.
+Where the Authority determines that changes reported under subsection 3(3) are in fact significant changes under subsection 3(1), the recognized trade repository will be required to file an amended Form 91-507F1 that will be subject to review by the Authority.